Hangman's Hymn

-Hangman's Hymn: Musikalische Exequien is an album by the Japanese heavy metal band Sigh.
+Hangman's Hymn: Musikalische Exequien is the seventh studio album by the Japanese heavy metal band Sigh.
 It is their first album for The End Records.
 Audio samples on The End website suggest Sigh have kept their clean vocals style as shown on their previous album as well as returned to a black metal-styled vocalization.

 Their 2007 song "Inked in Blood" from the album Hangman's Hymn was named number 31 on Loudwire's list of the Top 21st Century Metal Songs.